Sicilian Defence: Taimanov Variation: 4...Nc6

-Kan (Paulsen) Variation: 4...a6
+Kan Variation: 4...a6

-Named after Ilya Kan.
+This variation is named after Ilya Kan, and has also been referred to as the Paulsen Variation after Louis Paulsen.
 By playing 4...a6, Black prevents Nb5 and prepares an eventual ...b5 advance.

 The most popular fifth move for White is 5.Bd3, when after 5...Bc5 6.Nb3 Black can either retreat 6...Be7 where 7.Qg4 makes Black's kingside problematic, or 6...Ba7.
 Also possible is 5.c4 to create a Maróczy Bind setup.

 White's second most popular reply is 5.Nc3, when Black's development of the kingside knight often takes focus, since playing ...Nf6 can be met with e5 which both creates a Black weakness on the d6-square and causes the Black knight a disadvantageous move.
 So Black normally plays a move to control the e5-square and prevent the pawn from advancing.
 The main Kan move is 5...Qc7, although 5...Nc6 transposing into a Taimanov or 5...d6 transposing into a Scheveningen can occur.
 An alternative idea is the immediate 5...b5 to create pressure from the queenside with the idea of playing ...b4 attacking the c3-knight, or ...Bb7 to build pressure along the long white-squared diagonal.
 White generally answers with 6.Bd3, supporting the e4-pawn.

 Four Knights Variation: 4...Nf6 5.Nc3 Nc6

-The Four Knights Variation is mainly used as a way of getting into the main line Sveshnikov Variation, reached after 6.Ndb5 d6 7.Bf4 e5 8.Bg5 a6 9.Na3 b5 or 6.Bf4 d6 7.Ndb5 e5 8.Bg5 a6 9.Na3 b5.
-The point of this move order is to avoid lines such as the Rossolimo Variation (1.e4 c5 2.Nf3 Nc6 3.Bb5), or 1.e4 c5 2.Nf3 Nc6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 e5 6.Ndb5 d6 7.Nd5, which are possible in the standard Sveshnikov move order.
-On the other hand, in the Four Knights move order, White acquires the extra option of 6.Nxc6 bxc6 7.e5 Nd5 8.Ne4, so White is not obliged to enter the Sveshnikov.
+The Four Knights Variation can be used as a way of getting into the main line Sveshnikov Variation, which can be reached after 6.Ndb5 d6 7.Bf4 e5 8.Bg5 a6 9.Na3 b5.
+The point of this move order is to avoid lines such as the Rossolimo Variation (2.Nf3 Nc6 3.Bb5), or 2.Nf3 Nc6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 e5 6.Ndb5 d6 7.Nd5, which are possible in the standard Sveshnikov move order.

+In the Four Knights move order, White acquires the extra option of 6.Nxc6 bxc6 7.e5 Nd5 8.Ne4, so White is not obliged to enter the Sveshnikov.
+This line has become more popular over time, but remains less popular than 6.Ndb5.

 If Black is not aiming for the Sveshnikov, the main alternative is to play 6...Bb4 in reply to 6.Ndb5.
 Then 7.a3 Bxc3+ 8.Nxc3 d5 9.exd5 exd5 leads to a position where Black has given up the two bishops but has active pieces and the possibility of playing ...d5–d4.

+There is also another sixth move possibility, 6...Bc5, the Cobra Variation, with the main line 7.Bf4 0-0 8 Bc7 Qe7 9 Bd6 Bxd6 10 Qxd6, often followed by the retreat 10...Qe8 or the drawish endgame 10...Ne8 11.Qxd7 Nxd7.

 Pin Variation: 4...Nf6 5.Nc3 Bb4

-The Pin Variation (also called the Sicilian Counter-Attack) is considered theoretically suspect, but if White is unprepared the tactics can be difficult to calculate at the board.
+The Pin Variation is considered theoretically suspect, but if White is unprepared the tactics can be difficult to calculate at the board.
 After 6.e5!
 (6.Bd3 is less challenging) Black has: